truthcoin/www.truthcoin.info/_posts/2018-06-21-bit-assets.md

 So the "second" and "third" type of token are actually the same.

-In fact, the same goes for a "fourth" type, which would include "airline miles", "Marriott rewards points", and "World of Warcraft gold".
-All of these are "asset backed" tokens -- the asset in question just happens to be a service (a flight or lodging), and/or something entirely digital (World of Warcraft gaming experiences).
+In fact, the same goes for a "fourth" type, which would include "airline miles", "Marriott rewards points", and "World of Warcraft gold". **All of these are "asset backed" tokens** -- the asset in question just happens to be a service (a flight or lodging), and/or something entirely digital (World of Warcraft gaming experiences).

-So a BitAsset sidechain can support all four types.
+In fact, **all four types** of token are overwhelmingly similar to each other.
+And so a BitAsset sidechain can support all four types.

 But is this fourth type any use on a blockchain, vs a private server?

-Probably not -- but perhaps.
+It is unclear.
 We know, for instance, that very many "rewards points" go unclaimed each year, and that these are in fact valuable, and that most people would happily be willing to go through a KYC/AML process to acquire them.
 We also know that companies are happy to sell "points", as it boosts sales and cash flow (just like selling gift cards).
 Furthermore, the rewards points system is often outsourced to an expensive administrator, so a blockchain may be cheaper.
 It will be critical for someone to address the nagging questions of customer service, key management, and overall user experience.

 ## 2. Specification